 Breaking Open the Theme

-The paschal mystery unfolds again and again through the stages of marriage.
+The Paschal Mystery unfolds again and again through the stages of marriage.
 There are Holy Thursdays, times of loving service when couples put their own needs in second place.
 There are Good Fridays, times of suffering, tragedies, even death.
-There are Holy Saturdays, times of waiting and uncertainty when all seems dark and couple wonders if their marriage will survive.
+There are Holy Saturdays, times of waiting and uncertainty when all seems dark and the couple wonders if their marriage will survive.
 Then there are Easter Sundays, when the marriage of a child or the birth of a grandchild brings new hope.

 These high, low and ordinary moments of marriage are the raw material from which a life of holiness is fashioned.
 Holiness is not superimposed upon the couple, but arises from within the marriage.
 This is why couples often have such a strong sense of becoming holy together, of leading each other to God.

 When he returned from his tour in Iraq, the baby was nine months old.
 He felt like an outsider in his own family.
 There was no way he could fully explain what his past year had been like, and he had missed so much at home.
 The baby didn’t know him and certainly didn’t seem to need anyone but Mom.
 His wife was thrilled that he was home, but she resented that his return had thrown a wrench into her well-established routine.
 They felt a great distance between them.
 Memories of the happy days when they were first married helped to give them faith that God meant for them to be together, and they looked with hope to better days ahead.
 She found support from other military spouses; he found sound advice in his talks with their pastor.
 Now, their baby is four years old.
 Their marriage and their family bond are strong.
 They volunteer as a mentor couple to support other military couples struggling with similar transitions.